Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we presented a new loss function called RLP loss, tailored for capturing non-local linear properties in observed datasets.
-We provided a mathematical analysis outlining relevant properties of RLP loss, and extended this analysis via rigorous empirical testing on benchmark and synthetic datasets for regression and reconstruction tasks.
-We observed that neural networks trained with the proposed loss are more robust to distribution shifts between the training and test data, more resilient to additive noise, and generalize better in the presence of limited training data.
+We provided a mathematical analysis outlining relevant properties of RLP loss, and extended this analysis via rigorous empirical testing on benchmark and synthetic datasets for regression, reconstruction, and classification tasks.
 It is important to note that training neural networks with RLP loss involves inverting matrices during each training epoch, which is computationally expensive.
 Optimizing this training process and proving further statistical properties of RLP loss is an open research problem.
 We consider this work to be a milestone in designing loss functions that capture non-local geometric properties verified by observed datasets.

+\acknowledgements{Shyam Venkatasubramanian and Vahid Tarokh were supported in part by the Air Force Office of Scientific Research (AFOSR) under award FA9550-21-1-0235.
+Ahmed Aloui was supported in part by the National Science Foundation (NSF) under the National AI Institute for Edge Computing Leveraging Next Generation Wireless Networks Grant \# 2112562.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the U.S. Department of Defense and the U.S. National Science Foundation.}

 { \textbf{Appendix}}